 Let’s be real — nobody looks back at their old social media posts and thinks, “man, I used to be so cool.”

 Here’s how life works.
 You start off cool from birth because you poop your pants every day with zero regard.
 You get progressively less cool after you’re potty trained, then you bottom out during middle school/early high school.
 You get a slight bump when you get your learner’s permit, and then keep on climbing at a slow-yet-steady pace until you get your driver’s license.
 From there on, you climb and climb and climb like you’re Tenzing fucking Norgay until college graduation, when you fall back down to middle school levels of coolness.
 Yes, this means babies who poop their pants all day are cooler than post grads.
-As a post grad myself, I look up to babies with shit-filled diapers as role model.
+As a post grad myself, I look up to babies with shit-filled diapers as role models.
 Let that sink in and get ready to graduate, seniors!!!

 My point here is that we all used to be lame adolescents that thought we were cool as shit at the time.
 Carson Wentz, whom the Philadelphia Eagles just selected with the number 2 overall pick in the NFL draft, is no exception.
 He has some pretty cringeworthy Facebook posts from high school that we can all relate to.

 7. super bowl vikes? – C’mon, Carson.
 You have to know better than that.

 6. twins 🙁 – Seriously, Carson.
 It’s Minnesota sports.
 Stop having faith.